 How “in kind” Donations to StudentReach work:

 “In kind” donations are non-monetary (i.e. not cash, check, credit card, etc.) donations that have a monetary value.
-These kinds of donations include cars, boats, real estate, collectables, and anything else that can be sold.
+These kinds of donations include cars, boats, real estate, collectibles, and anything else that can be used or sold.
 Obviously, working with this kind of donation is more complex than a monetary donation for both StudentReach and the donor, but it can be a win-win for us and you.
 The following is a brief summary of how it works.*

 What we do with your donation: